Forced Heirship in Louisiana

 The concept of forced heirship has been eroded over the years.
 Forced heirs are (1) children who are under twenty-four (24) years of age at the time of the decedent’s death; or (2) children of any age who, because of a mental or physical condition, are permanently incapable of taking care of their person or administering their estate at the time of the decedent’s death.
 La.
 Civ.
 Code art.
 1493.

 A New Wrinkle

-Translating this to plain English, a forced heir now includes a child or any age who has an inherited condition that may render them incapable of caring for themselves at some point in this future.
+Translating this to plain English, a forced heir now includes a child or any age who has an inherited condition that may render them incapable of caring for themselves at some point in the future.
 What this means in real terms is anyone’s guess.
 To date, there are several cases holding that bi-polar disorder is an inherited condition that may render a person incapable of caring for themselves in the future.

-Under current law, an argument could be made that almost any mental or physical condition could render a person a forced heir, including diabetes, high cholesterol, high blood pressure and alcoholism.
+Under current law, an argument could be made that almost any mental or physical condition could render a person a forced heir, including diabetes, high cholesterol, high blood pressure, and alcoholism.
 Medical evidence suggests that a person can be genetically predisposed to each of these conditions, which would render such conditions heritable.
 If left untreated, even a common medical condition such as high blood pressure could render a person unable to care for themselves.
 As such, a credible argument could be made that a person suffering from alcoholism, diabetes, high cholesterol, high blood pressure or any other inherited medical condition, is a forced heir.

 The open-ended class of forced heirs has spawned a flood of litigation as creative lawyers mount attacks on behalf of disgruntled children.
 As such, careful planning is necessary to minimize the potential for a forced heirship claim.